 “It pushed me to go to the gym and do more work during the activity session since a mentor was holding me accountable.”

-Overall, strongly agreed that their exercise knowledge increased and that their knowledge was above average by the end of the program.
+Overall, participants strongly agreed that their exercise knowledge increased and that their exercise knowledge was above average by the end of the program.

 A notable strength for the peer to peer relationship was that mentors held mentees accountable to stay active throughout the program.